ProvCheck Terms and Conditions

 (b) The indemnity in clause 7.5(a) does not apply to the extent that an IP Claim arises from or in connection with:

-(i) the Client’s breach of the Agreement;
+(i) the Client’s breach of these Terms;

 (iii) any third-party data or any Data.